Synchronized step multilevel Markov chain Monte Carlo: Proposed coupling methodology

-Our proposed method is inspired from \cite{pinto2001improving}, where the authors coupled two Markov chains by using the idea of common random numbers.
-They coupled the chains of the true distribution and a Gaussian approximation of the true distribution to reduce the variance of their estimator.
-The authors state that \textit{two chains are coupled when their transitions are determined by the same random numbers}.
+Our proposed method is inspired from Pinto and Neal~\cite{pinto2001improving}, where they couple Markov chains using common random number couplings.
+They couple two chains --- the chain of an unknown target distribution, and a Gaussian approximation of the unknown target distribution to reduce the variance of their estimator.
+They state that \textit{two chains are coupled when their transitions are determined by the same random numbers}.
 We extend this idea to our framework by using common random numbers for the two chains that sample from the $\ell$'th and $(\ell-1)$'th level posterior distributions.
-The first random number $\eta \sim \mathcal{N}(0, C)$ will be used as the covariance of the proposal distribution for both the levels and the second random number is the common uniform random number $u \sim \mathcal{U}(0, 1)$ for the accept-reject step.
-Note that the idea of using the common uniform random number can be found in the independent proposal and maximal coupling methods as well.
+Specifically, we use the same Gaussian random draw $\eta \sim \mathcal{N}(0, C_{\ell})$ for proposal generation and the same uniform random variable $u \sim \mathcal{U}(0, 1)$ for the accept-reject step at both levels.
 Using the same random numbers $\eta$ and $u$ for both the chains ensures that the two chains are coupled and that the samples from the two chains are highly correlated.
-The \textit{simplest} form of our proposed approach is given in \cref{alg:synce-coupling}.
+The simplest form of our proposed approach is given in \cref{alg:synce-coupling}.